 The city of Inverness is called Inbhir Nis in Scottish Gaelic, which translates to “mouth of the River Ness.”
 The river connects the loch with the sea, and forms part of Scotland’s Great Glen, a 62-mile fault line linking Fort William to Inverness.

-There’s lots to see and do around Loch Ness, from taking a cruise to exploring Urquhart Castle.
-You can see our complete guide to things to do at Loch Ness for all the options.
+There’s lots to see and do around Loch Ness, from a cruise on the loch to exploring Urquhart Castle.
+See our complete guide to things to do at Loch Ness for the full picture.

 We can also recommend this excellent day tour of Loch Ness with Rabbie’s, which we’ve taken and enjoyed.
 The tour circles the loch, so it includes the highlights plus a few lesser-known stops.
-If you’d prefer to arrange your own transport, this coach and cruise combination departs from Inverness bus station and includes both a Loch Ness cruise and a visit to Urquhart Castle.
+The Inverness hop-on-hop-off bus also runs to Dochgarroch Lock if you want to set up your own day.

 Culloden Battlefield and Clava Cairns